-- Support the Integrated Care System in delivering outcomes for local people through their Health & Wellbeing Integrated Care Strategy. - Support implementation of the Changing Futures Cambridgeshire & Peterborough programme to support people who are multiply disadvantaged. - Review the councils' Adaptations Policy - Implement the requirements of the Supported Housing (Regulatory Oversight) Act 2023. - Implement their Homelessness and Rough Sleeping Strategies, including regular reviews of their action plans and monitoring of outcomes. - Continue to support refugees, applying for government funding where available.
+- Support the Integrated Care System in delivering outcomes for local people through their Health & Wellbeing Integrated Care Strategy. - Support implementation of the Changing Futures Cambridgeshire & Peterborough programme to support people who are multiply disadvantaged. - Implement the requirements of the Supported Housing (Regulatory Oversight) Act 2023. - Implement their Homelessness and Rough Sleeping Strategies, including regular reviews of their action plans and monitoring of outcomes.